Refinancing can consolidate student loans and make it easier to pay off your debt faster to save money.

 Q: How do I decide when to refinance student loans?

 A: Refinancing debt is all about timing.
 You want to apply when Federal Reserve rates are low and your credit score is high.
 That combination gets you the lowest rate possible on your refi.

 If you’re thinking of refinancing, we recommend doing it sooner, rather than later.
 In 2017, the Federal Reserve started to raise the prime interest rate.
 When the Fed raises their rates, so do lenders.
-Rates were near zero following the Great Recession, which made borrowing very beneficial.
+Rates were near zero following the Great Recession, which made refinancing very beneficial.
 Now that rates are rising, refinance rates are higher, making it less cost-effective to refinance student loans.

 Q: How do you find the best student loan refinance companies?

 A: Low fees and flexible terms are key.
 You want to look for a company that offers the best rate at the time when you’re looking for loan offers.
 However, fees can quickly increase your cost.
 Avoid companies that charge a loan origination fee, since many reputable student loan servicers don’t charge them.